-“How long has it been since I slept a whole night in a twin bed with a stranger?”
+“How long since I spent a whole night in a twin bed with a stranger?”
 (Joan Baez)

 How long has it been since you allowed yourself to feel a wildness, a full heart experience whereby you lost yourself totally in the moment?